-The first time you purchase car seats in NZ may seem like the most confusing, overwhelming and frustrating experience.
+The first time you purchase car seats in NZ may seem like the most confusing and frustrating experience.
 There are many different types of car seats, and no one can tell you which one will fit your child best.
-The only way to know is to try them out.

 But once you have decided on a particular style of car seat, which is the safest?
 The safest car seat would have to be one that fits your child well, is easy to install correctly and is comfortable for the child to ride in.